 4. Money matters

 Your spouse probably had a financial plan mapped out with their first wife.
 Maybe there’s alimony being paid now and a college fund for the kids.
 As a second wife, you don’t really have a say in any of this, because all of it was done before you came into the picture at all.
-But you’re not happy with the situation.
+Nonetheless, you may not be happy with the situation.
 The pain of being a second wife is that you find yourself on the sidelines of a lot of things going on in your spouse’s life.

 For Sally, it was a perpetual thorn in her side that the house she shared with her husband Bill had his first wife’s name on the lease along with his.
 They couldn’t move out because Bill didn’t want to displace the kids and Sally couldn’t say much about it, but it niggled her all the time.
 It annoyed her excessively that the financial planning didn’t seem to include her or her comfort.
 Along with finances, the whole second wife and property rights issue is bound to flare up at some point.